-Significant recurrent mutations were identified in the genes KRAS, TP53, CDKN2A, SMAD4, RNF43, ARID1A, TGF β R2, GNAS, RREB1, and PBRM1.
+Significant recurrent mutations were identified in the genes KRAS, TP53, CDKN2A, SMAD4, RNF43, ARID1A, TGFβR2, GNAS, RREB1, and PBRM1.

-We also observed recurrent mutations in several genes at false discovery rates (FDRs) above our threshold of q = 0.1, including mutations in other known oncogenes, DNA damage repair genes, and chromatin modification genes.
+The authors also observed recurrent mutations in several genes at false discovery rates (FDRs) above a threshold of q = 0.1, including mutations in other known oncogenes, DNA damage repair genes, and chromatin modification genes.

-About definition of "margin":
+About definition of "margin", see